splendiddata/login_hook/README.md

 fail because parallel settings are different in 9.6 and don't even exist in 9.5.

 Older versions haven't been tested.

-<h2 style="color:red">Warning:</h2>
+**:warning: Warning:**<br>
-With Postgres 15beta3 the following (or similar) error occurs:<p>
+With Postgres 15beta3 the following (or similar) error occurs:

-``psql: error: connection to server on socket "/tmp/.s.PGSQL.5432" failed: FATAL:  StartTransactionCommand: unexpected state STARTED``<p>
+>psql: error: connection to server on socket "/tmp/.s.PGSQL.5432" failed: FATAL:  StartTransactionCommand: unexpected state STARTED

-Apparently transaction management has changed between 15beta2 and 15beta3.
-Under investigation.
+Apparently transaction management has changed between Postgres versions 15beta2 and 15beta3.<br>Under investigation.

 ## Installation
 First you'll need to compile the database extension (Check the